 East Drive Ayala Center, Makati City

 Pursuing one of my passion to write through blogging is something I do unequivocally.

-Looking at my blog site from outside the box, I could not classify it in one specific direction if its a travel blog a food blog a fashion blog not even a lifestyle blog.
+Looking at my blog site from outside the box, I could not classify it in one specific direction if its a travel blog or a food blog or a fashion blog not even a lifestyle blog.
 I am still in the process of classifying this page of mine.
 Carefully taking each step with decisiveness to literally gather likes and hits and views for my page.
 Their like medals and trophies to hopeful bloggers like me.
 Not caring for the annual awards but each increase on the page views definitely gives us a different kind of bliss.
 Besides I created this as portal of this book I am wanting to publish for the longest time.
 And the fact that I was able to share my everyday experiences to people who might fond them interesting.

-However, just recently, binging just like everyone especially this past Christmas Holiday, i see myself blogging more on food.
+However, just recently, binging just like everyone especially this past Christmas Holiday, I see myself blogging more on food.